amitjoy/osgi-messaging/README.md

 ### Modules

-This project comprises three projects -
+This workspace comprises the following projects -

 |                  Bundle                     |                 Description                        |
 |---------------------------------------------|----------------------------------------------------|